machadi/PDL_1920_groupe-7/README.md

 available in the directory inputdat--> wikiurls.txt.

 ### For Developpers
-After having those prerequisites above you should add thise below
+After having those prerequisites above you should add these below
 * [jsoup](https://jsoup.org) is a Java library for working with real-world HTML.
 It provides a very convenient API for extracting and manipulating data, using the best of DOM, CSS, and jquery-like methods.